-Using column patterns in mapping data flow
+Using column patterns in mapping data flows

 APPLIES TO: Azure Data Factory Azure Synapse Analytics

-Several mapping data flow transformations allow you to reference template columns based on patterns instead of hard-coded column names.
+Several mapping data flows transformations allow you to reference template columns based on patterns instead of hard-coded column names.
 This matching is known as column patterns.
 You can define patterns to match columns based on name, data type, stream, origin, or position instead of requiring exact field names.
 There are two scenarios where column patterns are useful: